rossta/rossta.github.com/source/blog/2019-11-25-webpacker-with-bootstrap.html.md

 ### Optimizing the JavaScript bundle

 An optional, advanced technique would be to import selected modules asynchronously.
 The benefit is to limit the size of our initial bundle and defer as much as possible to decrease latency for downloading, parsing, and evaluating JavaScript on page load.
-Note the `application.js` bundle (fingerprinted as `js/application-c67c235b5c7d8ac4f1fe.js`) is already 940kB in our Webpack build:
+Note the `application.js` bundle (fingerprinted as `js/application-c67c235b5c7d8ac4f1fe.js`) is already 940kB in our webpack build:
 ```shell
 Version: webpack 4.41.2
 Time: 1003ms